University of Negros Occidental – Recoletos

 The University of Negros Occidental – Recoletos, Incorporated (UNO-Recoletos, Unibersidad ng Negros Occidental – Rekoletos, Incorporated, colloquially UNO-R), is a private, Catholic coeducational basic and higher education institution administered by the Order of Augustinian Recollects in Bacolod, Negros Occidental, Philippines.
 It was founded in 1941.

 All six colleges and Integrated School departments (N-10 and Grades 11 and 12) of UNO-Recoletos are undergoing accreditation from the Philippines Accrediting Association of Schools, Colleges and Universities (PAASCU).
 The Recoletos de Bacolod Graduate School (RBGS) is undergoing accreditation from PACUCOA.
-Moreover, Department of Computer Studies is recognized by the Commission on Higher Education (CHED) the distinction as Center of Development and Excellence.
+Moreover, College of Information Technology is recognized by the Commission on Higher Education (CHED) the distinction as Center of Development and Excellence.

 Additionally, CHED, through the Institutional Development and Innovation Grant (IDIG) proposals, funded an e-Learning initiative for agriculture education project in the institution.
-The project is called the Recoletos Online Learning Extension and administered by the Agriculture Program under the College of Arts and Sciences.
+The project is called the Recoletos Online Learning Extension and is administered by the Agriculture Program under the College of Arts and Sciences.